Rabia Bala Hatun: Marriage to Osman

-Edebali became Osman's mentor and eventually girt him with a Gazi sword.
+Edebali became Osman's mentor and gave him the Gazi sword.
 Osman at Edebali's dergah, dreamed of a state.
 This dream, thus led to the establishment of a state.
 After this, Edebali's daughter was married to Osman I. As a result of this marriage, all the Ahyan sheikhs came under the Ottoman control.
 This had a major impact on the establishment and development of the Ottoman Beylik.
 From the central government records regarding the property she received at the time of her marriage; the village of Kozağaç in the district of Bilecik, where the dervish hospice of her father was located.
 Her father Sheikh Edebali was an influential religious leader in the Ottoman territories.

 Death and burial

-She died in 1324.
+She died in 1324 in Bilecik.
 Although she preceded her husband, Osman, she was buried with her father in Bilecik.
-Bala Hatun's tomb along with that of her mother's, is a famous historical landmark found within the complex of the tomb of Sheikh Edebali.
+Rabia Bala Hatun's tomb along with that of her mother's Ildiz Hatun is a famous historical landmark found within the complex of the tomb of Sheikh Edebali.
 This complex was built by Orhan Ghazi and later renovated by Abdul Hamid II.

+Issue

+By Osman, she had a son: